MykolasS77/Song-Lyric-Finder-Webapp/README.md

 HOW TO RUN:

+1.Download or clone the files.

-1.Change directory to where you've extracted the files.
+2.On gitbash terminal, change directory to where you've extracted the files.
 Best to make a separate folder.

-2.On git bash terminal type "npm i" command line;
+3.On git bash terminal type "npm i" command line;

-3.Type "nodemon index.js" command line;
+4.Type "nodemon index.js" command line;

-4.Open your web browser of choice;
+5.Open your web browser of choice;

-5.In search bar type "localhost:3000".
+6.In search bar type "localhost:3000".
 You should now see the app.

 HOW TO USE: